 Heather Fraizer, Ph.D., joined the NMC Training and Research staff in 2008.
 She is a Lean Champion providing training to both manufacturing and service organizations.

-Leslie Friend is a certified reflexologist and has used aroma therapy in her practice for over 15 years.
-She has received specialized training in aroma therapy.
+Leslie Friend is a certified reflexologist and has used aroma therapy in her practice for more than 20 years.
+She has received specialized training in aroma therapy and in lymphatic therapy using the Carter technique.
 She owns On-the-Spot Reflexology.

-Mary Bevans Gillett, M.B.A., M.A., B.F.A., has worked in marketing communications, professional services and nonprofit management for over 30 years, with experience as a grant writer, reviewer and manager as well as branding, strategic planning, community building, project management and marketing.
+Mary Bevans Gillett, M.B.A., M.A., B.F.A., has worked in marketing communications, professional services and nonprofit management for more than 30 years, with experience as a grant writer, reviewer and manager as well as branding, strategic planning, community building, project management and marketing.